djccarew/watson-dojo-pm-tester/README.md

   ![Watson ML Service][8]

-  3. In the **Connect to** drop-down, select the application that you deployed earlier in Step 2 of this lab.

-  ![Connect to Service][9]

   4. Verify this service is being created in the same space as the app in Step 2.

   5. Click **Create**, followed by **Restage** when you’re prompted to restage your application.

   ![Connect to Service][23]

+  6. On the Watson ML Dashboard select **Connections** on left menu panel, and _Create Connection_.
+Select the application that you deployed earlier in Step 2 of this lab connecting this Watson ML service to the Cloud Foundry application deployed.

+  ![Connect to Service][9]

+  ![Connect to App][41]

-  6. Go back to the Bluemix dashboard and wait until the app shows that it is running again.
+  6. Go back to the IBM Cloud dashboard and wait until the app shows that it is running again.

   ![Overview DSX services and test app][10]

 ## Step 4: Create a project in IBM Data Science Experience and bind it to your Watson Machine Learning service instance

-In this part of the lab you will create a new project in IBM Data Science Experience and bind it to your instance of the Watson Machine Learning service.
+In this part of the lab you will create a new project in IBM Data Science Experience, and bind it to your instance of the Watson Machine Learning service.

   1. In a new browser tab go to [https://datascience.ibm.com](https://datascience.ibm.com).

   2. Click on **Sign In** at the top of the page.

-  3. From the dashboard, click on **Create new** from the top-right.
-From the drop-down menu select **Project**.
+  3. From the dashboard, click on **New Project** from the dashboard.

   ![Create New Project][11]

+  4. DSX projects depend on two services: Object Storage, and a Compute Engine.
+If you don't already have Object Storage or a Compute Engine, you can create a new instance of each service while defining a new project.
+The _New Project_ panel is easy to use, either select an existing service on the right, or create a new one.
+In the example below services need to be created.

+  ![Create Services][38]

+ **Note:** Services created must be in the same region, and space, as your Data Science Experience service.

-  4. Enter _Watson ML Integration_ as the project name and click **Create**.
-Leave the other settings on their default value.
+  5. Enter _Watson ML Integration_ as the project name and click **Create**.

+  6. From within the new project _Overview_ panel, click _Add to project_ on the top right, selecting _Data asset_.

+  ![Add to Project][39]

-  5. On the right, in the Files section, click on Browse to upload the data file you’ll use to create a predictive model.
+  A panel on the right of the screen appears, select _load_ and click on _Browse_ to upload the data file you'll use to create a predictive model.

-  ![Import Data][12]
+  ![Add Data Asset][40]

-  6. On your laptop, browse to the location where you downloaded the file **patientdataV6.csv** in the section [Download patient data](#download-patient-data) of this lab.
+  7. On your laptop, browse to the location where you downloaded the file **patientdataV6.csv** in the section [Download patient data](#download-patient-data) of this lab.
 Select the file and click on Open (or the equivalent action for your operating system).

-  7. Once successfully uploaded, the file should appear in the **Data Assets** section.
+  8. Once successfully uploaded, the file should appear in the **Data Assets** section.

   ![Data Assets][13]